-The licensing requirements must be complied with at all times.
-Licensed portfolio managers and trustees must report any change in circumstances that affects their FINMA licence to the supervisory organisation, which forwards the information to FINMA periodically.
-Prior approval from FINMA is required for material changes.
+The statutory licensing requirements must be complied with at all times.
+Licensed portfolio managers and trustees must report any change in circumstances that affects their FINMA licence.
+There are two different types of changes.

 In the case of significant changes, prior approval from FINMA is required.
 Significant changes include: